-In May 2018, we investigated how much supermarket plastic packaging is recyclable.
-We ordered 27 of the most popular own-brand items from each of 10 major UK supermarket chains.
+In April 2019, we investigated how much supermarket plastic packaging is recyclable.
+We ordered up to 46 of the most popular own-brand items from each of 11 major UK supermarket chains.

-We found key differences in some of the packaging used - showing there's plenty more that most supermarkets could be doing to reduce their non-recyclable packaging.
+We also found key differences in some of the packaging used to wrap the same types of product, showing there's plenty more that most supermarkets could be doing to reduce their non-recyclable packaging.